-Remgro aims to maintain a corporate social investment (CSI) spend of approximately 2.5% of its net free cash flow annually.
-In this regard an official donations committee meets regularly to consider and approve grants to institutions in need.
+Remgro aims to maintain a CSI spending of approximately 2.5% of its net free cash flow annually.
+In this regard, an official donations committee meets regularly to consider and approve grants to institutions in need.
 Donations to qualifying institutions are made on an annual basis for a specific period and, although such contributions cover a wide range, there are two noticeable exceptions: political parties and religious institutions.
-Remgro respects its employees’ choice to participate in these institutions, but does not exercise a choice itself.
+Remgro respects its employees' choice to participate in these institutions, but does not exercise a choice itself.

-During the year under review Remgro’s CSI spend amounted to R23 million (2016: R24 million), as set out in the table below.
+During the year under review Remgro's CSI spend amounted to R27 million (2017: R23 million), as set out in the table below.

 SUSTAINABILITY AT OPERATING SUBSIDIARIES

-Remgro’s two main operating subsidiaries, namely RCL Foods and Wispeco, are operated and managed on a decentralised basis as independent entities with autonomous boards of directors.
+Remgro's three main operating subsidiaries, namely RCL Foods, Distell and Wispeco, are operated and managed on a decentralised basis as independent entities with autonomous boards of directors.

 Please refer to the detailed Sustainable Development Report published on the Company's website at www.remgro.com for further details regarding the social and environmental performance of these subsidiaries.

-In order to manage its impact on the environment, Remgro has implemented an Environmental Management Policy (the Policy).
-The Policy includes Remgro Management Services Limited (RMS – its service company), RCL Foods and Wispeco.
-The Remgro Board is ultimately responsible for the implementation of the Policy, but delegates its responsibilities to the Risk and IT Governance Committee (a subcommittee of the Audit and Risk Committee) and the Social and Ethics Committee which are responsible to review and recommend the approval of environmental procedures implemented and maintained by RMS.
-With regard to RCL Foods and Wispeco, it is the responsibility of Remgro’s representatives on the boards of these companies to obtain assurance regarding the effectiveness and efficiency of its respective environmental management processes.
-As such, Remgro conducts annual environmental risk reviews on its subsidiaries and incorporates environmental performance into its various risk management frameworks.
+At the forefront of Remgro's response is the Remgro Environmental Management Policy, which covers Remgro Management Services Limited (RMS – the service company), RCL Foods Limited (RCL Foods), Distell Group Holdings Limited (Distell) and Wispeco Holdings Proprietary Limited (Wispeco), and outlines the scope, boundaries and management structure of Remgro's environmental duty.
+The Remgro Board is ultimately responsible for the implementation of the policy, but delegates its responsibilities to the Risk, Opportunities, Technology and Information Governance Committee (a subcommittee of the Audit and Risk Committee) and the Social and Ethics Committee that reviews and recommends the approval of environmental procedures implemented and maintained by RMS.
+With regard to RCL Foods, Distell and Wispeco, it is the responsibility of Remgro's representatives on the boards of these companies to obtain assurance regarding the effectiveness and efficiency of their respective environmental management processes.
+As a central function, Remgro conducts annual environmental risk reviews on its subsidiaries and incorporates environmental performance into its various risk management frameworks.

-Further details regarding Remgro’s initiatives to minimise its impact on the environment is presented in the detailed Sustainable Development Report published on the Company’s website at www.remgro.com.
+Further details regarding Remgro's initiatives to minimise its impact on the environment are presented in the detailed Sustainable Development Report published on the Company's website at www.remgro.com.

 We welcome any feedback on Remgro's sustainable development practices and this report.
 In this regard please contact: